kenta-hirahara/Speech-Recognition-English/README.md

 # Speech Recognition Web App

-Simple web app where you can talk to then receive immediate text response.
+Simple web app where you can talk to then receive immediate text response using OpenAI API.

 # Demo